kosorpet/smart-snake/README.md

 # Smart Snake

-Semestral project for BI-PYT - solving the game of Snake with AI
+Semestral project for BI-PYT - solving the game of Snake with AI.
+Comparison of different control algorithms attempting to solve the game.

 ## Installation